 - There was an offer of 500 bonus points for purchases over $200.

 The only drawback was that this offer was only available through the United MileagePlus shopping portal.
 While I have no plans to fly with United ever again, there are still uses for MileagePlus points.
 I logged into the MileagePlus shopping website and clicked through to the Apple Store.

-We’re in need of a new device for me to use when we take the Your Mileage May Vary office “mobile”.
+We were in need of a new device for me to use when we take the Your Mileage May Vary office “mobile”.
 In normal speak, I needed a new iPad to use when we’re traveling.
-I’m going to test out Apple’s claim that the new iPad Pro can function as well as a laptop and have had my eyes on a 12.9-inch model.

 Option 1) Buy Direct From Apple (5X United Miles)